PierreGode/MMM-Shores/README.md

 The data is stored in `data.json` to make the data persistent between restarts.

 *Update 2025-05-30: Added AI Generate, It is a helper that will create tasks for coming 7 days based on your data.json history. the more history accumulated the better it will get predicting tasks to create and whom to assign them to.
+*Update 2025-06-13: AI generation now reads all open and completed tasks from data.json to avoid duplicates and learn recurrence patterns.
+It requires at least 30 completed tasks for accurate scheduling.

 ## Screenshots